-A petition to start consideration of a director’s removal requires a simple majority in one SO or AC.
+A petition to start consideration of a director’s removal requires a simple majority in one of the participating SO or ACs.

-Where a petition to remove a director meets the required threshold, within fifteen days a meeting of the ICANN community forum will be convened.
+Where a petition to remove a director meets the required threshold is announced, within fifteen days a meeting of the ICANN community forum will be convened.
 At that meeting:

-Chair of the forum must not be associated with the petitioning SO/AC or with the director involved;
+The Chair of the forum must not be associated with the petitioning SO/AC or with the director involved;

-of the petitioning SO/AC must explain why they seek the director’s removal;
+Representatives of the petitioning SO/AC must explain why they seek the director’s removal;

-director has the opportunity to reply and set out his or her views; and
+The director has the opportunity to reply and set out his or her views; and

-and answers can be asked of the petitioning SO/AC and of the director involved by all the other participants in the forum
+Questions and answers can be asked of the petitioning SO/AC and of the director involved by all the other participants in the forum

 Within fifteen days after the meeting of the forum, the Community Mechanism as Sole Member, through votes of participating SOs and ACs, makes a decision as to whether the director is removed or not.

-The threshold to cause the removal of the director is 3/4 of the votes , with a minimum participation of 3/5 of eligible votes.
+The threshold to cause the removal of the director is 3/4 of the votes available in the Community Mechanism.

 If the threshold is met, the Community Mechanism as Sole Member has made its decision and the director is removed.

 If no decision is made within fifteen days, the process lapses and the director remains in place.

+No new call to consider the removal of that same director can be made for six months following a vote to remove them failing or no decision being made.

 Where a director who had been appointed by an SO/AC is removed, that SO/AC is responsible for filling the vacancy through the usual process (as set out in Article VI, Section 12.1 of the Bylaws).

 Where a director who has been appointed by the Nominating Committee is removed, the Nominating Committee may appoint a new director.
-It is expected that the Nominating Committee will amend its procedures so as to have two or three “reserve” candidates in place, should any or all of its directors be removed under this power (or as part of the recall of the entire ICANN Board described in 5B4).
+It is expected that the Nominating Committee will amend its procedures so as to have several “reserve” candidates in place, should any or all of its directors be removed under this power (or as part of the recall of the entire ICANN Board described in 5B4).

 In all cases, directors appointed to replace directors removed by this power fill the same “seat” and their term will come to an end when the term of the director they are replacing would have done.
+A director appointed in such circumstances will not have their remaining time in the role counted against any term limits which they would otherwise be subject to.

 As part of Work Stream 2, the CCWG-Accountability is recommending the development of community standards that will guide Board members, SOs, and ACs regarding expected behavior of directors, and the expectations which if not met could be expected to lead to a petition for their removal.
 Such standards would help establish common expectations across the community – they would not be criteria for, nor limitations on, the exercise of this power, or give any grounds for a director subject to removal to appeal or challenge the decision.
 The development of such standards should be a matter of priority in Work Stream 2.